poautran/PyXRDCT/README.md

 ## Documentation

 The user manual is under construction.
-For an early start, main code to be run is in PyXRDCT/core.
+For an early start, you can try to run the demo Notbook in PyXRDCT/resources.
 Functions and other utilities are in PyXRDCT/nmutils/utils.
 Examples of raw data are located in the resources folder in PyXRDCT/resources.

-To start you can add a shortcut on to your .bashrc file such as:

-	alias pyxrdct='/path/to/folder/PyXRDCT/PyXRDCT/core/core.py'

-Then run the following command to see all the options:

-	pyxrdct -h